 - Connect to an experiment management system for end-to-end information tracking.

-- Publish all the model metadata, documentation and artifacts in one central repository.
+- Publish all the model metadata, documentation, and model artifacts in one central repository.

-- Record state transitions and manage release lifecycle from development, staging, production to archived.
+- Record state transitions and manage the release lifecycle from development, staging, and production to archive.

 - It enables model validation and CI/CD automation by allowing you to: